HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/index.md

 # References

 This section provides technical descriptions, configuration parameters, access control settings, troubleshooting steps, and other essential information for using HCL Domino REST API.
-It provides resources to help users effectively configure, manage, and utilize the Domino REST API.<!--This section provides technical references and descriptions for using HCL Domino REST API.-->
+It provides resources to help you effectively configure, manage, and utilize the Domino REST API.<!--This section provides technical references and descriptions for using HCL Domino REST API.-->

 ## [System requirements](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0101789)